 Causes of Senior Dog Diarrhea

-Old dogs often have health problems or are on medication, which can upset the balance of the body and cause diarrhea.
-Any disease that affects the body can also cause diarrhea.
+Old dogs often have health problems or are on medication, which can upset the balance of the body and GI tract and cause senior dog diarrhea.
+Any disease that affects the body can also cause senior dog diarrhea.

 If your old dog has diarrhea that appears to be acute and large bowel in origin, this condition is called colitis, and causes can include: